St Clair, New South Wales: European settlement

 The area was part of an area named South Creek.
-It was later, unofficially, known as South St Marys, with the southern section being named Erskine Park.
+It was later, unofficially, known as South St Mary's, with the southern section being named Erskine Park.
 The original site of St Clair was once part of Chatsworth Nursery, a branch of Darling Nursery, which had been established in 1827 during the reign of King George IV.
 The owner Thomas Shepherd developed an irrigation system utilizing water from Eastern Creek and a large portion of the area was covered with Camelia orchards.
 The nursery, known for its camellias, was moved to Colyton and existed until the end of the 19th century.
 The area remained largely rural until a new housing development in the 1970s.

 The name "St Clair" has no historical links with the area.
 It was the name given to a residential housing development established in 1970 by the Latex Finance Company, a subsidiary of the Cambridge Finance Company which went bankrupt in the year 1976.
 The Land Commission of New South Wales acquired the land after a bankruptcy declaration and extended the area to create a large suburb.
 The Geographical Names Board of New South Wales eventually made the decision in late 1981 to divide the area into two separate suburbs named St Clair and Erskine Park, rather than call the whole area Erskine Park as many people had desired.
 Its population has soared since 1981 and is now a well established suburb with modern facilities with close access to the M4 Motorway and shopping centre.